-- Measuring the time in the inner hours according to the sudden feeling of drowsiness requires that we do not use any sedatives or stimulants that would cause or drowse the sleepiness.
+- Measuring the time in the inner hours according to the sudden feeling of drowsiness requires that we do not use any sedatives or stimulants that would cause or drowsiness.
 The feeling of drowsiness should only be an indicator of the melatonin influx from the pituitary to the blood.

-- If we are used to taking caffeine (coffee, black / green tea, energy drinks, etc.), restoring a healthy sleep cycle is a chapter in itself - when we suddenly quit caffeine, we will always want to sleep for several days.
+- If we are used to taking caffeine (coffee, black / green tea, energy drinks, etc.), restoring a healthy sleep cycle is a chapter in itself - when we suddenly drop out of caffeine, we will want to sleep for a couple of days.
 During this time it will not be possible to find out what time our natural circadian clocks are showing.

 - Adjusting the inner clock is important when the retina sees white light and darkness, not whether the brain is in a state of sleep or waking.
 Evening use of sedatives in the internal time does not in itself move.
 It can only be attributed to the fact that when we have closed eyes when we are forced to sleep, less light gets into the retina.